-Intel has extended Photoshop* to take advantage of the latest image compression methods (BCn/DXT) via plugin.
-The purpose of this plugin is to provide a tool for artists to access superior compression results at optimized compression speeds within Photoshop*.
+Intel has extended Photoshop* to take advantage of the latest image compression methods (BCn or DXT) via plugin.
+The purpose of this plugin is to provide a tool for artists to access superior compression results at optimized compression speeds within Photoshop.

 A: Demand for more realism in games via textures has increased with every new graphics hardware improvement.
 Effective texture memory management (compression), is still required to keep pace with this demand.

 A: Higher bit depths and or finer (slower) compression formats (e.g. BC7 fine)

 Q: Why would I use BCn over lossless PNG?

 A1: PNG, JPG, etc. saves disk space and transmission time over the internet but have no impact on optimizing textures for use in graphics hardware memory whatsoever